dheerajatmakuri/Netflix-Data-Analysis-Using-Tableau/README.md

 1. **Filtering Data**: Use the dropdown filters at the top to select specific types (Movies/TV Shows) and titles for detailed analysis.
 2. **Exploring Visuals**: Hover over the visual elements to get detailed information and tooltips.
 3. **Interactivity**: Click on different segments of charts to dynamically filter and explore related data across the dashboard.
-4. **Reading Descriptions**: Check the description panel to get insights into specific titles.
+4. **Reading Descriptions**: Check the description panel for insights into specific titles.

 ## Worksheets Description

 ### 1. Total Movies & TV Shows by Country
 - **Description**: This worksheet displays a world map with the distribution of Netflix content across various countries.
 The color gradient represents the number of movies and TV shows available in each country.
-- **Usage**: Helps identify the geographic availability and concentration of Netflix content.
+- **Usage**: Helps identify Netflix content's geographic availability and concentration.

 ### 2. Ratings Distribution
 - **Description**: A bar chart showing the distribution of Netflix content across different rating categories.